-If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed? (ii) Do you have a maintenand (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please answer the three questions below: i) When was your central hea installed? ting system or partial central l neating system (ii) Do you have a maintenand ce contract for the central hea ting system?
 If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar nce agreement last renewed? nd year).
-8. Energy Performance Certification ate Does your property have an Energy Performance Certificate which is less than 10 years old?
-9. Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
-Are you aware of the existence of asbestos in your property?
-If you have answered yes, ple ease give details: 10.
+8. Energy Performance Certification ate Does your property have an I than 10 years old?
+Energy Performance Certificat e which is less 9.
+Issues that may have affected d your property a.
+Has there been any storm, flo property while you have own ood, fire or other structural da ed it? mage to the If you have answered yes, is insurance claim? the damage the subject of any outstanding b.
+Are you aware of the existen ce of asbestos in your propert y?
+If you have answered yes, please give details: 10.
 Services a.
-Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply Electricity Mains drainage Telephone Cable TV or satellite
+Please tick which services ar supplier: e connected to your property and give details of the Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply Electricity Mains drainage Telephone Cable TV or satellite